May 10, 2022

 Antigen rapid detection test

 These tests detect viral proteins and are also performed with a nasal swab but can be purchased over the counter, with results within 15–20 minutes.
 They are not as sensitive as molecular tests but they have advantages: they can be taken at home or anywhere else, are easy to use, and are generally able to detect infection in those who are most likely to be at risk of transmitting the virus to others.
-Starting Jan.
-15 and through the duration of the federal public health emergency, health insurers will cover up to eight FDA-authorized over-the-counter rapid tests a month, under new federal guidance.
+Through the duration of the federal public health emergency, health insurers are covering up to eight FDA-authorized over-the-counter rapid tests a month.

 “You can take either kind of test if you have symptoms or have been closely exposed to someone who has been diagnosed with COVID," Yeats said.
 “Rapid antigen tests have a low rate of false positives, and if you test positive on one of those tests, you do not need to confirm that with a PCR test.”